-Visits with Santa begin at 4pm and Festival of Lights activities begin at 5pm; During the Festival of Lights the zoo closes at 9pm (Sundays-Thursdays) and 10pm (Fridays-Saturdays).
+Visits with Santa begin at 4pm (through Dec.
+23) and Festival of Lights activities begin at 4pm; During the Festival of Lights the zoo closes at 9pm (Sundays-Thursdays) and 10pm (Fridays-Saturdays).

 Festival of Lights is included in your Cincinnati Zoo admission.
-Zoo admission and parking fees can be found here.
+Parking fee is charged.

 *PNC Festival of Lights is closed Thanksgiving Day and Christmas Eve.
 The Zoo is closed all day on Christmas.